 All applicants to the PhD program are required to take the Graduate Record Examination (GRE) general test.
 Successful applicants normally have a minimum combined score of 300.
 This year's class had an average combined score of 313.
 The GRE subject test is not required.
 For GRE information, visit the GRE web site or contact the Educational Testing Service (ETS).
 When requesting ETS to send your score to the Graduate Program in Biomedical Sciences, please use code 6178.

 In addition to admissions requirements, applicants who are not native speakers of English must demonstrate an adequate command of the English language.
-Test of English as a Foreign Language (TOEFL) scores or other evidence of English proficiency are required.
-A minimum TOEFL score of 600 points on the written exam, 250 on the computerized exam, or 80-83 on the internet-based exam is required.
-For more information about the TOEFL, visit the TOEFL website or contact ETS.
+Test of English as a Foreign Language (TOEFL) scores, International English Language Testing System (IELTS) scores or other evidence of English proficiency are required.
+For more information about the tests, visit the TOEFL or IELTS website or contact ETS.
 When requesting ETS to send your score to the Graduate Program in Biomedical Sciences, please use code 6178.
-The TOEFL requirement is waived for applicants who have received a degree from an institution where instruction was conducted in English.
+English language testing requirements are waived for applicants who have received a degree from an institution where instruction was conducted in English.

+For the PhD program, minimum scores of 90 for the TOEFL or 7.0 overall band score for the IELTS are normally required.
+Applicants with lower scores will be evaluated based on their complete application package.
 An applicant whose competence in English is unproven or insufficient may be admitted with probationary status on the condition that competence will be proven or improved.
-The student may be required to prove competence by earning an acceptable score on a test of English (either TSE, TOEFL, or a Tulane University test).
+The student may be required to prove competence by earning an acceptable score on a test of English (either TOEFL or IELTS).
 A student who scores below the acceptable level of competence may be required to register for less than a full graduate program and to take English as a Second Language instruction without credit until the ESL program director certifies the student's competence.

 The Graduate Program in Biomedical Sciences does not set a specific number of International Students that it will admit each year, but instead weighs the applications of all applicants to select those who are the best qualified.
 About twenty-five percent of our students come from countries outside the United States every year.